knah/VRCMods/README.md

  * Max Cores (default 4) - the maximum amount of cores that the game may use.
 4 is the sweet spot on a 2700X/3700X.
  * Skip Hyperthreads (default true) - don't assign game to both threads of one core.
 Works best when enabled on 2700X/3700X.

-## AvatarFav fork (as submodule)
-This fork has VRCModNetwork entirely removed and stores avatar data locally.
-For those of you who are extra paranoid or malicious.
-Avatar search still works, based on locally observed avatars.
-There's no way to import your VRCModNetwork/AvatarFav favorites list.

 ## Installation
 Before install:
 **Tupper (from VRChat Team) said that any modification of the game can lead to a ban, as with these mods**